-Seven sites on Oʻahu and eight on Kauaʻi had more than 50% of their samples exceed health standards.
-Kahaluʻu on Oʻahu and Nāwiliwili, Moloaʻa, and Hanamāʻulu on Kauaʻi are located in Priority 2 Cesspool areas, meaning that the cesspools pose significant hazard to human health and the environment.
-The chronic pollution documented at these sites by the BWTF, as well as the findings of the Kauaʻi sucralose stream study, indicate the potential impact of sewage pollution in these areas.
+Seven sites on O'ahu and eight on Kaua'i had more than 50% of their samples exceed health standards.
+14 out of these 15 sites are located in Priority 1 and 2 cesspool areas (link to Hawai'i Cesspool Prioritization Tool), meaning that the cesspools in these areas pose significant hazard to human health and the environment.
+The chronic pollution documented at these sites by the BWTF, as well as the findings of the Kaua'i sucralose stream study, also indicate the potential impact of sewage pollution.

-BWTF data from sampling sites in Hawai'i also indicate that locations have elevated levels of fecal indicator bacteria during and following wet weather and brown water events.
+BWTF data also indicates that high bacteria levels are measured at many sampling sites during and following wet weather and brown water events.
 Beginning in November, the rainy season is characterized by large storm events with heavy rainfall.
 Particularly in the early part of the season, these storms serve to "flush" the islands and can result in large amounts of water, sediment, wastewater, and pollutants flowing downhill into the ocean.